marxin/texi2rst-generated/sphinx/gcc/machine-dependent-options.rst

   This is effective only with :option:`-msched-control-spec` enabled.
   The default setting is enabled.

+.. option:: -mno-sched-prefer-non-data-spec-insns
-.. option:: -mno-sched-prefer-non-data-spec-insns, -msched-prefer-non-data-spec-insns
+.. option:: -msched-prefer-non-data-spec-insns

   If enabled, data-speculative instructions are chosen for schedule only if there are no other choices at the moment.
 This makes the use of the data speculation much more conservative.
   The default setting is disabled.

+.. option:: -mno-sched-prefer-non-control-spec-insns
-.. option:: -mno-sched-prefer-non-control-spec-insns, -msched-prefer-non-control-spec-insns
+.. option:: -msched-prefer-non-control-spec-insns

   If enabled, control-speculative instructions are chosen for schedule only if there are no other choices at the moment.
 This makes the use of the control speculation much more conservative.
   The default setting is disabled.

+.. option:: -mno-sched-count-spec-in-critical-path
-.. option:: -mno-sched-count-spec-in-critical-path, -msched-count-spec-in-critical-path
+.. option:: -msched-count-spec-in-critical-path

   If enabled, speculative dependencies are considered during computation of the instructions priorities.
 This makes the use of the